onlinecity/gatewayapi-docs/docs/rest.rst

    :<json integer time: The UNIX Timestamp for the delivery status event :<json string status: One of the states above, in all-caps, ie. DELIVERED :<json string error: Optional error decription, if available.
-   :<json integer error_code: Optional numeric error, if available.
+   :<json string code: Optional numeric code, in hex, see :ref:`smserror`, if available.
    :<json string userref: If you specified a reference when sending the message, it's returned to you
    :status 200: If you reply with a 2xx code, we will consider the DSN delivered successfully.
    :status 500: If we get a code >= 300, we will re-attempt delivery at a later time.